Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 "The pain of a haunted past.
 That glaive belonged to one of our former arch druids, and before him a man named Ketherik Thorm."

-She mouths the tip of her pipe, folding her arms.
+She mouths the tip of her pipe.
 "Grief can be a potent narcotic, though I've seen men lose their mind over less."
 Her eyes settle on the glaive in my hands.

 Rath shakes his head.
-"I have seen many men collapse under the weight of their heavy hearts when trying to wield the glaive."
+"I have seen many men collapse under the weight of their heavy hearts when trying to wield that glaive."

 Astarion glances at it.
 "Seems a bit clumsy to have a glaive hold a curse of sadness.
 I’d imagine something more discrete would be preferable."
 His fingertips aimlessly brush against it and he stops.